You yourself must strive. The Buddhas only point the way.

 Me, Myself, and I

-A Theravada Buddhist believes in ‘individual enlightenment’ with the goal of becoming an arhat, which is someone who as attained enlightenment and escaped the cycle of birth and death (the Buddha was an arhat).
-They do not teach the concept of ‘Buddha nature’ (a topic onto itself).
-They believe this is done with your own effort, without the help of any outside influences or forces.
+A Theravada Buddhist generally believes in ‘individual enlightenment’ due to misconceptions about the teachings (more on this later).
+Their goal of becoming an Arhat, which is someone who as attained enlightenment and escaped the cycle of birth and death (the Buddha was an Arhat).
+They do not teach the concept of ‘Buddha nature’ (a topic onto itself), which is popular in Mahayana Buddhism.
+They believe that enlightenment is done through ones own effort, without the help of any outside influences or forces, following in the same path as how the Buddha became enlightened.
 Essentially: only you can achieve enlightenment, so get going!
 And by get going, I mean you should really become a monastic if you’re serious about this.

 Laypersons (while not completely rejected, so yes you can become enlightened also) are considered unlikely to become an Arhat in Theravada, and should become a monastic to truly pursue that goal.
 For example, if you wanted to become a medical Doctor, you would need to devote your full time at school, residency, and constant learning to perfect your skills.
 The same applies to Theravada where becoming a monastic allows you the full time to learn, meditate, teach, and progress which would be difficult to do as a layperson.
 You can find more information about being a Theravada layperson on Access to Insight’s article about it: http://www.accesstoinsight.org/lib/authors/various/wheel294.html